EduDo-Inc/CombineCocoa/README.md

 longPressGesture.longPressPublisher // AnyPublisher<UILongPressGestureRecognizer, Never>
 scrollView.contentOffsetPublisher // AnyPublisher<CGPoint, Never>
 scrollView.reachedBottomPublisher(offset:) // AnyPublisher<Void, Never>
+nsObject.publisher(for: #selector(NSObject.someMethod))
 ```

 ## Installation

 ### CocoaPods

+> May work,  but not supported in this fork, cocoapods will fetch `CombineCommunity/CombineCocoa`

 Add the following line to your **Podfile**: